Skip to Content

 Cottage style at the Kings Head Inn

-The room was papered in cream, traditionally furnished, managing to stay just the right side of twee with red and cream floral curtains and matching bed head and a muslin drapery over the bed.
+The room was papered in cream, traditionally furnished, managing to stay just the right side of twee.
+Red and cream floral curtains and matching bed head accompanied a muslin drapery over the bed.
 On the walls were pretty watercolours of Cotswold village scenes and floral prints.

 If you cannot see the embedded video above, view it on YouTube here